Not Meant To Convict You

 Well, God has to get our attention somehow.
 There’s a difference between being happy and blessed praising Him, and then being completely broken, uncertain in doubt, and STILL going to Him praising His name.

 God is a Potter, right?
 So, He is going to craft us, and continue to mold us.
 And He can’t do that when we aren’t giving Him problems, and issues.
-And if we feel fine with our life, but still have things God doesn’t want in our life, He is going to prick us.
+And if we feel fine with our lives, but still have things God doesn’t want in our life, He is going to prick us.

 And let me just say the scary part, okay?